edgeq/nuxt-3-personal-blog/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Fundamentals
+Following along with [Frontend Masters Nuxt Fundamentals](https://frontendmasters.com/courses/nuxt) course.

+Each branch is a new concept.

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+See [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup